emilyjspencer/Notes/Testing/Jest_Enzyme/README.md

 Saved as dependencies for testing purposes and not production Jest-enzyme - so Jest and Enzyme can talk to one another enzyme-adapter-react-16 - or whichever version of React that a developer is using.
-Used to tell Enzyme what type of code to expect
+Used to tell Enzyme what type of code to expect.
+Also, as of React 15.5, Enzyme required react-test-renderer, so this also needs to be installed

 <hr>